KeepSafe/TapTargetView/README.md

     TapTarget.forView(findViewById(R.id.target), "This is a target", "We have the best targets, believe me")
         // All options below are optional
-        .outerCircleColor(R.color.red)      // Specify a color for the outer circle .targetCircleColor(R.color.white)   // Specify a color for the target circle .titleTextSize(20)                  // Specify the size (in sp) of the title text .titleTextColor(R.color.white)      // Specify the color of the title text
+        .outerCircleColor(R.color.red)      // Specify a color for the outer circle .outerCircleAlpha(0.96f)            // Specify the alpha amount for the outer circle .targetCircleColor(R.color.white)   // Specify a color for the target circle .titleTextSize(20)                  // Specify the size (in sp) of the title text .titleTextColor(R.color.white)      // Specify the color of the title text